Commencement Frequently Asked Questions

 A: While no tickets are required and there is open seating in Centennial Hall, family members and friends should plan to arrive as close as possible to 9:30 a.m.

 Q: Am I expected to participate in commencement?

-A: Commencement is the culminating event for you and your family, and it is expected that you will participate in the ceremony on May 25, 2014.
-If you need to be excused, please contact the Office of the Registrar.
+A: Commencement is the culminating event for you and your family, and it is expected that you will participate in the ceremony on May 22, 2016.
+If you need to be excused, please contact the Office of the Registrar at (309) 794-7277.

 Q: Will I receive a diploma when I graduate?

 A: No, graduates are given a diploma cover at commencement.
-Diplomas will be mailed to the graduate upon certification of completion of the degree requirements.
+Graduates will have the option to pick-up their diploma or have the diploma mailed upon certification of completion of the degree requirements.
 Note: Diplomas will not be available for those with an outstanding balance in the business office.